curlpipe/awesome-learning/README.md

 It's time to branch out your skills!
 Check out these *exclusviely free* courses :)

+You can learn how computers work, learn any modern popular language to control a computer, learn any framework for their corresponding languages and subsequently build something awesome!

+I have tried to include tutorials that both teach the languages and frameworks but also included project walk throughs so that you can build something awesome straight from the get go, without getting lost and helping to apply the knowledge that you've just learnt.

 Not sure what to learn?
 Click [here](https://www.bestprogramminglanguagefor.me) to find out what is best for you!

 # Index
+Here is the index!
+Choose a field that you are interested in!

  - Languages 💬
  - General computer science 💻